tytydraco/yessleep/out/I_sell_cursed_artifacts_for_a_living_I_found_out_how_mimics_are_made.md

 “It says here,” Steven began, “that after taking control they would replace the person entirely- and become a true mimic.”

 I sighed in relief, and then shouted into the radio.
-“Steven?
+“Matt?
 We’re good, meet us back in here with a glass of elixir for Aster.”

 There was a long static pause, but Steven answered a moment later.
 “All right, I’ll be right down there.”